 Which Capital One cards earn miles?

-Even though the miles are marketed as “Spark” miles on the business cards and “Venture” miles on the personal ones, for all practical purposes they’re the same, which is to say that they can be redeemed for the same amount, and can be transferred to the same airline loyalty programs at the same ratios.
+Even though the miles are marketed as “Spark” miles on the business cards and “Venture” miles on the personal ones, for all practical purposes they’re the same, which is to say that they can be redeemed for the same amount, and can be transferred to the same airline or hotel loyalty programs at the same ratios.
 In both cases I think the “premium” cards that earn 2x miles offer a better value proposition over the no-annual fee versions.

 Can you combine Spark & Venture miles?